What Is Lease Payment?

 #1 – Depreciation Fee

 - Net Capitalized Cost is the addition of the selling price, any additional dealer fees, taxes that are not paid up-front, and outstanding loan balances (if any) minus any down payment and rebates.

 - Residual value is the resale value of the asset at the end of the lease.

-- Term of lease is the length of the lease contract (usually in months).
+- The lease term is the lease contract’s length (usually in months).

 #2 – Finance Fee